 Suitable precautions were in place against the risk of fire.
-There was documentary evidence that the fire fighting equipment and the fire alarm system were serviced at regular intervals by an external company and checked regularly as part of internal checks.
+It was noted that the fire fighting equipment in the vacant premises had not been serviced in an extended period.
+However, no resident had ever resided or used this premises and it was proposed as part of the renewal process that the premises would no longer form part of the designated centre.
+There was documentary evidence that the fire fighting equipment and the fire alarm system in each of the other three houses were residents were living had been serviced at regular intervals by an external company and checked regularly as part of internal checks.
 There were adequate means of escape from each of the houses and a fire assembly point was identified for each house.
 A procedure for the safe evacuation of the individual residents in the event of fire was prominently displayed in each house.
 Personal emergency evacuation plans which adequately accounted for the mobility and cognitive understanding of individual residents were in place.
-Fire drills in each of the houses and involving each resident had been undertaken at regular intervals.
+Fire drills, involving each resident had been undertaken at regular intervals.
 It was noted that the resident in each of the three occupied houses evacuated in a timely manner.

 There were procedures in place for the prevention and control of infection.
-However, a small amount of worn paint and stained tile grouting was observed in the bathroom of one of the houses.
+However, a small amount of worn wood work paint and stained wall tile grouting was observed in the bathroom of one of the houses.
 This meant that this area could be more difficult to effectively clean from an infection control perspective.
-All other areas in each house appeared clean and in a good state of repair.
+Other areas in the houses visited appeared clean and in a good state of repair.
 The provider had completed risk assessments and put a COVID-19 contingency plan in place which was in line with the national guidance.
-A cleaning schedule was in place in place in each house which was overseen by the person in charge.
+A cleaning schedule was in place in each house which was overseen by the person in charge.
 Sufficient facilities for hand hygiene were observed.
 There were adequate arrangements in place for the disposal of waste.
-Specific training in relation to COVID-19, proper use of personal protective equipment and effective hand hygiene had been provided for staff.
-Temperature checks for staff and the resident were being taken at regular intervals.
-Disposable surgical face masks were being used by staff whilst in close contact with the resident, in line with national guidance.
+Specific training in relation to infection control had been provided for staff.